|obverse Chapter 4·||Turning Signs (Contents)||References||blog|

 Then in 1 Corinthians 15, we come to ‘the end, when he [Christ] delivers the kingdom to God the Father after destroying every rule and every authority and power’ (15:24, RSV).
 At this point comes the resurrection of the dead: ‘It is sown a physical body [σῶμα ψυχικόν], it is raised a spiritual body [σῶμα πνευματικόν]’ (15:44).
 The end of social hierarchy seems to be the beginning of spiritual life: ‘we shall all be changed, in a moment, in the twinkling of an eye’ (52), and ‘Death is swallowed up in victory’ (54).
 The law, as embodiment of social convention, authority and power, seems to be swallowed up along with death, for ‘The sting of death is sin, and the power of sin is the law’ (56).

 Jesus said, ‘I shall give you what no eye has seen and what no ear has heard and what no hand has touched and what has never occurred to the human mind.’Valantasis comments on this that ‘Jesus offers the hearer something that transcends human capacity’ (Valantasis 1997, 84).
 But if you are human, then nothing beyond human capacity can be given to you, since you will not be able to receive it.
 What is offered here is new experience, unfiltered through old categories and habits, or rather taking them as a point of departure.
 (It's not take it or leave it but take it and leave it.)
 This is not beyond human capacity; in fact it happens all the time, but being alive to it takes some unlearning, takes what John Dewey (1934) called perception as opposed to recognition.
-The veil of habit hides the Firstness of the phaneron, and generality dissipates the force of discovery.
-So maybe that's what Jesus is offering here.
-Dogen in his essays and talks makes a similar offer, but since he urges you to realize it rather than saying that he will ‘give’ it to you, it sounds more like a challenge than an offer – a challenge to awaken.— Thomas 17 (Lambdin); cf. 1 Corinthians 2:9
+The veil of habit hides the Firstness of the phaneron, and generality dissipates the energy of discovery.
+So maybe that original Firstness is what Jesus offers here.— Thomas 17 (Lambdin); cf. 1 Corinthians 2:9

 To carry the self forward and illuminate myriad things is delusion.
 That myriad things come forth and illuminate the self is awakening.To carry the self forward is not what Gendlin calls carrying forward (Chapter 4).
 An example of carrying forward can be seen in this Dharma Hall Discourse of Dogen (EK 1.74):— Dogen, ‘Genjokoan’ (Tanahashi 2010, 29)

-By observing one's own body, rather than simply identifying with it, one cultivates a kind of self-alterity, by experiencing one's own body simply as a matrix of phenomena, rather than as a self.— B.A.
+By observing one's own body, rather than simply identifying with it, one cultivates a kind of self-alterity, by experiencing one's own body simply as a matrix of phenomena, rather than as a self.Goleman and Davidson (2017, 131) describe forms of ‘mindfulness-based’ meditation which include ‘practicing a systematic scan of sensations throughout your body’ to develop greater control of attention and thereby reduce the suffering that results from egocentric habits.
+They give evidence that such a regular meditative practice can have long-term effects on brain functioning that result in ‘altered traits’ of personal conduct. [next]— B.A.
 Wallace, ‘Intersubjectivity in Indo-Tibetan Buddhism,’ Journal of Consciousness Studies 8:5-7

 But then it is to be remembered that the first and most genuine element of observation,—the subconscious observation,—was not the principal task of those literary artists.
-What they mainly had to do was to translate observations into words,—and to draw character sketches which the not too fine reader would recognize as agreeing with his own subconscious impressions.The role of the reader, then, is to play along, which she can't really do if she takes ‘too fine’ an interest in the details of the artist's work.
-That would be a reader's error comparable to the error of premature precision in dialogic.
-In both cases, these are errors because the ‘subconscious element of observation,’ as Peirce called it, is far ‘finer’ than the crude models consciously made.— Peirce (RLT, 184)
+What they mainly had to do was to translate observations into words,—and to draw character sketches which the not too fine reader would recognize as agreeing with his own subconscious impressions.The role of the reader of this kind of art is to play along, which she can't really do if she takes ‘too fine’ an interest in the writer's technique.
+That would be a reader's error like the error of premature precision in dialogic.
+In reading the book of nature, including other bodyminds, premature theorizing can create another illusion of “realism” by interfering with the intimacy and immediacy of preconscious perception.— Peirce (RLT, 184)